cdeptula/refreshtableauextract/README.md

 System Requirements
 -------------------
-- Pentaho Data Integration 4.3 and above
+- Pentaho Data Integration 5.0 and above (Version 1.0 supports PDI 4.3 and above all later versions require 5.0 and above.)
 - Tableau 8.0 and above

 Installation